mozilla/glean/docs/dev/cut-a-new-release.md

     ```
 4. Tag the release on GitHub:
     1. [Draft a New Release](https://github.com/mozilla/glean/releases/new) in the GitHub UI (`Releases > Draft a New Release`).
     2. Enter `v<myversion>` as the tag.
-It's important this is the same as the tags you put in the links in the changelog.
+It's important this is the same as the version you specified to the `prepare_release.sh` script, with the `v` prefix added.
     3. Select the `release` branch as the target.
      4. Under the description, paste the contents of the release notes from `CHANGELOG.md`.
 5. Wait for the CI build to complete for the tag.